What are human bites?

 Just as you may receive a bite from an animal, you can also be bitten by a human.
 It’s most likely that a child will inflict the bite.
 After dog and cat bites, human bites are the next most common bites seen in emergency rooms.

+Human bites can often lead to infection because of the amount of bacteria and viruses in a human mouth.
 If you have a bite that has become infected, you may need medication or surgery.

-Biting is most common among young children because they are curious, angry, or frustrated.
-Fighting can also lead to bites in both children and adults.
+Biting is most common among young children when they are curious, angry, or frustrated.
+Children and their caretakers are frequently at risk for bite wounds.

 A bite may be mild, moderate, or severe.
-You may have breaks in the skin with or without blood.
+You may have breaks in the skin, with or without blood.
 Bruising may also occur.
 Depending on the location of the bite, you might have injury to a joint or tendon.

 Symptoms of infection include:

-- swelling or heat around the wound
+- redness, swelling, and heat around the wound

 - a wound that discharges pus

-- pain on or around the wound
+- pain or tenderness on or around the wound

 Seek medical help right away if you have pain, swelling, or redness in the area of the wound.
 Bites near your face, feet, or hands may be more serious.
-A weak immune system increases the potential for complications from a human bite.
+A weakened immune system increases the potential for complications from a human bite.

-Some very young children bite because they have not yet developed social skills and biting is a way to connect with other children.
-Biting due to anger or the need to control a situation is also very common (OSDH, 2006).
+Some very young children bite because they haven’t yet developed social skills, and biting is a way to connect with other children.
+Biting due to anger or the need to control a situation is also very common.